brettz9/BADIPagesCreatedLinks/README.md

 An item in a "sites" language array can be set to NULL if a link should not be generated for that particular language.

+### Markup config

 Although it is not necessary to change the default values, this extension also allows you to configure the structure for the markup that will be produced.

+The markup config is built immediately before the external sites header.

+#### `external_sites_templates`

 The template for configuring the entire block that will be added as a whole is "external_sites_templates: